Kurwongbah

 Kurwongbah demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 18.0%, significantly lower than the SA3 area average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 45.4% of residents aged 15+ holding such qualifications - advanced diplomas (12.9%) and certificates (32.5%).
+Vocational credentials are held by 45.4% of residents aged 15+, with advanced diplomas at 12.9% and certificates at 32.5%.
+Educational participation is high, with 29.3% currently enrolled in formal education, including primary (11.0%), secondary (10.1%), and tertiary (3.8%) levels.

-Educational participation is high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 10.1% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education